szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This component allows creatures that have True Sight or True Seeing active to automatically resist the effects of Nature's Beauty since the spell is effectively an illusion that kills and blinds.

-**Component 466:** Make Shield of Archons absorb more spell levels (equivalent to cleric level)
+**Component 466:** Make Shield of Archons absorb more spell levels and closer to PnP

 This component improves this spell such that it has equal level of spell absorption as that of the cleric level (20 for BG, 30 for IWDEE).
+Additionally, to remove the alignment connotations, it changes its name to Planar Shield, since archons are good-aligned celestials.
+Finally, following PnP, it will also give the user a +4 saving throw bonus against all non-absorbable effects.

 **Component 467:** Make Sunray and False Dawn less OP and/or more balanced